Table of Contents

 Section 1.
 Membership.

-Members of the DSSL are individuals who are members in good standing of the National DSA who reside and/or work in the Salt Lake area within the boundaries of the Local.
-Individuals who have joined National DSA, but do not reside or work within the boundaries of the Local may send a written request for Local membership to the Coordinating Committee.
+Members of the Salt Lake DSA are individuals who are members in good standing of the National DSA who reside and/or work in the Salt Lake area within the boundaries of the Local.
+Individuals who have joined National DSA, but do not reside or work within the boundaries of the Local may send a written request for Local membership to the Steering Committee.
 Individuals who are already members or who become members of a different local DSA chapter may not also be members of this Local.
-It is the responsibility and right of members to approve policies and guidelines for the operation of the Local, elect the Local’s Coordinating Committee, elect delegates to national conventions, and make recommendations on issues, policies, activities, and ongoing efforts pursuant to local or national political goals.
+It is the responsibility and right of members to approve policies and guidelines for the operation of the Local, elect the Local’s Steering Committee, elect delegates to national conventions, and make recommendations on issues, policies, activities, and ongoing efforts pursuant to local or national political goals.
 Anyone who is a law enforcement officer may not hold membership in the Chapter.

 Section 2.
 Removal of Members.